datacarpentry/genomics-workshop/setup.md

 > SAMtools has changed the command line invocation (for the better).
 But this means that most of the tutorials
 > on the web indicate an older and obsolete usage.
 >
-> Use only SAMtools 1.3 or later.
+> Using SAMtools version 1.9 is important to work with the commands we present in these lessons.
 {: .callout}

 > ## SAMtools Source Code Installation